natenka/pyneng-book-en/docs/source/book/09_functions/func_unpacking_args.rst

 Unpacking arguments
 ---------------------

 In Python the expressions ``*args`` and ``**kwargs`` allow for another task - **unpacking arguments**.

 So far we’ve called all functions manually.
 Hence, we passed on all relevant arguments.

 In reality, it is usually necessary to transfer data to function programmatically.
 And often data comes in the form of a Python object.

 Unpacking positional arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For example, when formatting strings you often need to pass multiple arguments to format() method.
+For example, when formatting strings you often need to pass multiple arguments
+to ``format`` method.
 And often these arguments are already in list or tuple.
-To transfer them to format() method you have to use indexes:
+To transfer them to ``format`` method you have to use indexes:

 .. code:: python

-    In [1]: items = [1,2,3]
+    In [1]: items = [1, 2, 3]

     In [2]: print('One: {}, Two: {}, Three: {}'.format(items[0], items[1], items[2]))
     One: 1, Two: 2, Three: 3